CarmineOptions/derisk-solana/README.md

 2. Load historical snapshots from the exchange for the tokens of interest.
 We load historical snapshots fromt the past 5 days.
 3. For every snapshot, compute limit order quantity available within 5% from the mid price in the direction of interest.
 4. Take the resulting time series of snapshots and compute its 5% quantile which is a rough estimate of the liquidity the remains in the orderbook when the price of the collateral token drops suddenly.

+##### Normalized liquidity
+In order to have unified representation of on-chain liquidity in the database, liquidity normalization is conducted via `Dockerfile.liquidity-normalizer`, which fetches latest AMM/CLMM/CLOB liquidity from database, normalizes it (basically transforming all data to orderbook-like data) and then pushes it to `public.dex_normalized_liquidity` table.
+POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_HOST, POSTGRES_DB and AUTHENTICATED_RPC_URL environment variables are needed in order to run this service.

 ### Frontend